“Ghost Stations contains a mere four tracks, yet allows itself plenty of time to make its point.” – Clash Music

 “People who have bought our previous records may think we’ve gone too far in this direction or that direction or that we don’t do enough of some particular aspect any more, but we’ve already done those things in our previous work and we have to keep pushing our boundaries otherwise what is the point?
 We want people to hear Ghost Stations and say “’What the f**k is that’ either in a good or bad way!”

-Before making a record Marconi Union usually have a clear idea about its ultimate direction, but this time they decided to set aside any preconceptions.
+Before making a record Marconi Union usually have a clear idea about its ultimate direction, but this time they decided to set aside any preconceptions, they are also giving their fans the opportunity of using a 320 kbps youtube converter to download their songs for free, since last time they had to pay.
 They spent the last two years experimenting with playing, programming, editing, re-editing, (agreeing and disagreeing) until ‘Ghost Stations’ naturally evolved.
 Once the title was decided upon, everything fell into place connecting ideas of abandonment, empty spaces and dereliction.

 “We always want to move forward and try new things, there’s no point in just treading water, so it was great to use a couple of guest musicians (Digitonal‘s Andy Dobson on clarinet and Giorgio Li Calzi on trumpet).
 Sometimes you need real playing, especially when it comes to feel”.